fleetdm/fleet/articles/tales-from-fleet-security-speeding-up-macos-updates-with-nudge.md

 With this strategy, we only have to address a few vulnerabilities manually.
 Browsers, operating systems, and office productivity software are big targets, so focusing on fixing issues related to that attack surface as quickly as possible makes sense.

-One issue with automatic updates on macOS is that a user can click **try tonight**** repeatedly, have the install not occur for whatever reason, and end up using an outdated operating system weeks later.
+One issue with automatic updates on macOS is that a user can click **try tonight** repeatedly, have the installation not occur for whatever reason, and end up using an outdated operating system weeks later.

 We can fix this by requiring up-to-date macOS versions before using specific cloud applications, which we will write about in the next quarter.
 But before that, we need to make people aware that they're missing an update more obviously.
 The experience of being unable to get work done because your OS is outdated is sub-par, so before we deploy this capability, we want to help people keep their systems up-to-date easily.